foodfight/showz/scripts/episode-x-chef-11.md

 * Knife Configuration Parameter Changes
 * Remote File Mirror Support
 * Certificate management (clients, etc.)?
+* Is there a new UI?
+Will any of us use it?

 ## Open-source
 * What is NOT included in Open Source Chef?